dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 <!-- UPDATE 8.0 Confirm that this is still correct -->

 On the client for a Blazor Web App, the environment is determined from the server via a middleware that communicates the environment to the browser via a header named `Blazor-Environment`.
-The header sets the environment when the <xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.WebAssemblyHost> is created in the client-side `Program.cs` file (<xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.WebAssemblyHostBuilder.CreateDefault%2A?displayProperty=nameWithType>).
+The header sets the environment when the <xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.WebAssemblyHost> is created in the client-side `Program` file (<xref:Microsoft.AspNetCore.Components.WebAssembly.Hosting.WebAssemblyHostBuilder.CreateDefault%2A?displayProperty=nameWithType>).

 For a standalone client app running locally, the development server adds the `Blazor-Environment` header.